iopipe/iopipe-js-core/README.md

 });
 ```

-## Tagging
+## Labels

-You can tag invocations using `context.iopipe.tag` to tag an invocation with a string value, with a limit of 256 characters.
+You can label invocations using `context.iopipe.label` to label an invocation with a string value, with a limit of 128 characters.

 Example: